FadeCap/FadeCap/README.md

 ### About me

   - I'm a 29 year old man from Ålesund, Norway.
-  - Started as a student at Noroff University, Front-end Development (October 18.
-2022)
+  - Started as a student at Noroff University, Front-end Development, October 18.
+2022
   - Have a burning passion for coding, and I want to continually improve my skills as a developer

 ### What I've learned so far